-9. MANAGEMENT APPLICATIONS AND PRODUCTS [Tim will write, and will incorporate the sections already written by Susan and Tim below]
+9. MANAGEMENT APPLICATIONS AND PRODUCTS

-9.2 To complete this aspect of the project, we collaborated with managers across several US National Forests and US Bureau of Land Management districts.
-With each manager that we worked with, we provided the project proposal and initiated discussions about how our project results might best benefit management objects.
-Table X provides an overview of the key managers that we worked with, although the list of collaborators is much higher when including additional people that were apprised of, and contributed to, this project.
+To complete this aspect of the project, we collaborated with managers across several U.S. National Forests, U.S. Bureau of Land Management, and Natural Resources Conservation Service districts, as well as non-governmental organizations.
+With each manager that we worked with, we provided the project proposal and initiated discussions about how our project could be designed within the context of the funded proposal to produce results that would best benefit management objectives.
+Table 9.1 provides an overview of the key managers that we worked with, although the list of collaborators is much higher when including additional people that were apprised of, and contributed to this project.
 We will send our final report to all stakeholders we worked with during this project.